-Small Bells Ring is a floating library of short stories on the Leeds & Liverpool Canal in Pennine Lancashire; an artwork created by Studio Morison co-commissioned by Super Slow Way and Coventry City of Culture Trust in collaboration with Lancashire Library Service (LLS) and its communities in Hyndburn and Super Slow Way (SSW).
-It will provide a creative programme of short stories read, performed and discussed in the libraries and public spaces of Hyndburn over Autumn 2020 (COVID-19 restrictions allowing)
+Small Bells Ring is a floating library of short stories on the Leeds & Liverpool Canal in Pennine Lancashire; an artwork created by Studio Morison co-commissioned by Super Slow Way and Coventry City of Culture Trust in collaboration with Lancashire Library Service and its communities in Hyndburn.
+It will provide a creative programme of short stories read, performed and discussed in the libraries and public spaces of Hyndburn over Autumn/Winter 2020/21 (COVID-19 restrictions allowing)

 Small Bells Ring will house local objects and books (found and made) that are particular to the people of Lancashire; favourite stories, important local writers, folk-lore and legends collected and shared.
 Artists and writers will be invited to create new works within the space, in collaboration with the community, that will ultimately become part of the library collection and small bells will be cast to act as sculptural signs in public places and rung every time a short story is read.